issacj-17/AgentEval/README.md

 **Built for AWS AI Agent Global Hackathon 2025**

-Made with ❤️ by the AgentEval Team
+Made with ❤️ by Issac Jose Ignatius